Basketball Offense - Zone Offense

 9. Use crisp passing

-And use the "skip" pass from corner to opposite wing, and wing to opposite corner.
+And use the skip pass from corner to opposite wing, and wing to opposite corner.
 Look for the lob pass to the baseline and back-door.
-Passers should use ball-fakes, where they fake a shot or fake an overhead pass in one direction to get the zone to move, then pass in the opposite direction.
-Reverse the ball from side to side a few times and the zone often falls apart and gets out of position.
+Passers should use shot fakes and pass fakes, where they fake a shot or fake a pass to get the zone to move, then pass in another direction.
+Reverse the ball from side to side a few times and the zone often becomes over-shifted and out of position.

 10. Screen the zone